-- Marlon Brando in Superman, who took the role of Jor-El in exchange for both this trope and Money, Dear Boy, and infamously provided one of the laziest, most wooden performances of his career.
+- Marlon Brando in Superman, who took the role of Jor-El in exchange for both this trope and Money, Dear Boy despite very little screen time.

 - Similarly, Jack Nicholson in Batman, for whom top billing was a small price to pay: He is the highest-paid actor in history for a single film (his estimated payday in lump sum plus grosses plus merchandising was $60 million, and that's not adjusted for inflation).
-To his credit, though, he does put in a much better performance than Brando.
+To his credit, though, he is on screen much more than Brando.

 - Al Pacino in most of his films.

 - Sigourney Weaver in the Alien sequels.
 This was part of a bid to keep her in the movies, in addition to ramping up her pay and giving her creative control as one of the producers.

 - Cosmopolis has both the lead actor and the director billed above the title, so it goes "Pattinson, Cronenberg, COSMOPOLIS".

 - Johnny Depp in most of his films.

 - Annette Bening, Julianne Moore and Mark Ruffalo in The Kids Are All Right.

 - Most X-Men movies don't employ this.
 Except The Wolverine and the DVD for X-Men: Days of Future Past, with Hugh Jackman, and the DVD for X-Men: The Last Stand, with both Jackman and Halle Berry.